 };

 Consider a tool that queries your data warehouse or calls an internal API.
 If the MCP server makes that downstream call using its own service account, the tool inherits service-level access — not the connecting user's access.
-A sales rep asking a tool to pull customer data gets the same result as a sysadmin.
-That's not a permissions model, that's a permission bypass[1].
+The sales rep asking for customer data and the sysadmin asking for customer data get the same result.
+That is not a permissions model.
+That is a permission bypass[1].

-The fix is passing the verified user context forward as an impersonation credential or a forwarded token:
+The fix is forwarding the verified user context as an impersonation credential or a forwarded token.
+The downstream system enforces row-level access against the user, not against the MCP server's principal:

-mcp-identity-propagation.ts// Identity propagation — passing user context through MCP tool execution
+mcp-identity-propagation.ts// Identity propagation.
+Verified user context flows through every tool call.

 import { Server } from '@modelcontextprotocol/sdk/server/index.js';